 - 1. Budget Worksheet.
 This shows the cost of your program and the structure of the program per term that your aid was calculated upon. - 2.
 Financial Aid Award Letter.
-This will tell you the type and amount of aid you will receive based on your calculated need and when you can expect to receive it. - 3.
+This will tell you the type and amount of aid you will receive based on your calculated need and when you can expect to receive it.
+This document will also notify the student of their obligations of loan acceptance, as well as the necessary items required to maintain and continue eligibility between FAFSA years. - 3.
 Parent PLUS Worksheet (if relevant).
-This worksheet is only for the parents of

-- dependent students with PLUS loans.
+This worksheet is only for the parents of dependent students with PLUS loans.
 It shows the cost of attending East West College, the amount of the student offer and the remaining balance.
 This information will allow parents to borrow additional funds to help with living expenses while their student is attending school. - 4.
 Financial Aid Loan Summary.
-This document gives a breakdown of the Direct Loan periods, types of loans being borrowed, total loan amounts, and the origination and interest costs associated with them
+This document gives a breakdown of the Direct Loan periods, types of loans being borrowed, total loan amounts, and the origination and interest costs associated with them.